XOS - US

 Reducing Plastic Waste Through Chemical Recycling

-The issue of plastic waste and its environmental impact continues to escalate globally; however, scientists believe that an effective way to reduce global plastic waste could be through chemical recycling.
-This type of recycling involves sorting different types of plastic into individual streams.
-Once sorted, the plastic is introduced to high heat, pressure, or chemical catalysts like enzymes to break it down into its molecular building blocks.
-Those building blocks can then be used to make synthetic oils.
+The issue of plastic waste and its environmental impact continues to escalate globally; however, scientists believe that an effective way to reduce global plastic waste could be through recycling.
+There are two main types of recycling waste polymer streams: mechanical and chemical recycling.
+These two types are no longer discrete processes, as both involve physically processing plastic materials to create new products.
+However, chemical recycling involves different technologies for breaking down polymers, such as pyrolysis, gasification, hydro-cracking and depolymerization.
+These building blocks can then be used to make new products.

 Let's explore these methods.